tfb-sv/ER-SFXRecolorTool/README.md

 8. Click the **RECOLOR** button.
 9. Launch the game using **ModEngine2** after the recoloring session is complete, no further action is needed.
 10. (Optional) Fine-tune entered RGB values as needed.
 You may repeat the recoloring session in **RECOLORING** mode and check the effects in-game after each adjustment until the results meet your expectations.

+## Known Issues
+- The tool may sometimes get stuck in **INSPECTION** mode.
+As a temporary solution, instead of using **INSPECTION** mode, you can directly use **RECOLORING** mode to recolor a random color with a random RGB value.
+Once the process is complete, check the `sfx_palettes` folder for the color palettes and identify the colors you want to recolor.
+Then, recolor those specific colors with the desired RGB values.
+- Recoloring attempts to black (0, 0, 0) as the new RGB values often result in green instead of black, or it may not turn out as desired.
+Similar issues might occur with white and gray colors, as they have not been extensively tested.

+## Notes
+- Covers SFX files of DLC as well as those from the base game.
+- Examples can be found in the `examples` folder.
+- Specifically designed to operate on the **Windows** platform.
+- Does not make any changes to the original game folder, ensuring the integrity of the game files is maintained.
+- Applies toning to entered RGB values, making the recoloring appear more realistic and aesthetically pleasing.
+- No manual transfers of SFX-related files or folders are required.

 ## Additional Information
 - The log file, `log.txt`, is reset and saved for each session.
 Any errors are recorded in this log file.